-Today we will have a look at the creator economy.
+Today we will have a look at the creators' economy.
 We will have a look at what is making it large and what is driving it.
 The creator economy is the next big thing that might impact our lives.

 What is the creator economy?

 The creator economy had taken birth in the early 90s itself.
 But it was not until after 2010 that it started to grow.
 In the early days, the content was limited, even its income.
-The creators economy evolved in the past decade.
+The creator economy evolved in the past decade.
 It has now become big enough to fuel a change.

 More than a decade ago if somebody wanted to become a creator, the cost associated with it was enormous.
 There were a lot of obstacles - from buying the relevant tools to getting recognition.
 Reaching out to your audience was not easy.
 You needed to have the right contacts to reach out to your audience.

-If you did not have the relevant resource and connect to people, you would not be even able to get in front of anyone.
+If you did not have the relevant resources and connect to people, you would not be even able to get in front of anyone.
 It was like getting a role in a Hollywood movie.
 But then things changed.